 Prepares individuals to repair, troubleshoot and maintain construction equipment such as dozers, excavators, backhoes and loaders.
 Major systems and principles of operation covered in the program are engines, powertrains, electrical and electronic systems along with hydraulics, operator controls and undercarriages.
 These systems are commonly found in construction and forestry, as well as some agricultural equipment.

-Fall Se emeste r First Year Credit
+Fall Semester First Year

 ACA 115 Success and Study Skills 1

 HET 110 Diesel Engines 6

 TRN 110 Intro to Transport Tech 2

 TRN 120 Basic Transport Electricity 5

 TRN 170 PC Skills for Transportation 2

 Total Hours: 16